n20010/n20010/README.md

 ## PROFILE
 Japanese Infrastructure Engineer.
 I will work on Tokyo since 2021<br>
-Now, I'm also learning about Python scraping and serverside engineering for Ruby on Rails<br>
+Now, I'm also learning about Python crawling and serverside engineering for Ruby on Rails<br>
 I update something as much as here on [Twitter](https://twitter.com/K_Satani)

 ## GITHUB STATS